laravel-admin/media-manager/README.md

 > Note: This package is still under development.
 Using it on productions environments is on your own risk.
 Collaborations and tips are always welcome

 ## Requirements
 This package is completely build on the philosofy of Laravel 5.3.
 It uses the 5.3 method to quickly upload files and a Vue components setup as in Laravel Elixir 6.
 Do not use this package for Laravel 5.2 or lower.
+The templates of the Vue components are completly build on Bootstrap 3.

 ## Installation